fieldtrip/website/workshop/nigeria2025/erp.md

 ## Introduction

-Event-related potentials can be uset to reveal the activity that is time- and phase-locked to an event or stimulus.
+Event-related potentials can be used to reveal the activity that is time- and phase-locked to an event or stimulus.
 Furthermore, a contrast (or difference) between two ERPs can reveal the difference in the cortical processing between two different experimental conditions.

 Prior to computing the ERP, we have to do some preprocessing: read the data into memory, segmenting the data around interesting events such as triggers, temporal filtering, artifact rejection and optionally rereferencing in the case of EEG.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.